TinfFoil/dit_ITloc_projecttemplate/FAQ.md

 ### Q. What kind of questions are going to be asked?

-The oral session tries to partially _mimic_ the discussion between the localisation team (you) and the client that requested the project (me).
+The oral session tries to partially _mimic_ the discussion between the localization team (you) and the client that requested the project (me).

 Expect questions asking you to justify your actions, decisions, or lack of them.
-Expect also questions which purpose is to fill any gap observed in your report or localisation files.
+Expect also questions which purpose is to fill any gap observed in your report or localization files.

 ## The written report